FrameOS/frameos/README.md

 2. Read the [device hardware guide](https://frameos.net/devices/) for your screen type.
 Typically you'll just need to connect the display to a Raspberry Pi, install the OS, and make sure it's reachable over the network.

-3. Once connected, deploy our prebuilt [apps](https://frameos.net/apps/), or code your own directly inside the controller.
+3. Once connected, deploy our prebuilt scenes, or code your own directly inside the controller.

 4. Finally, for a professional look, 3d print a case around your frame.